atoptima/Coluna.jl/docs/src/qa.md

 Coluna is a framework not a solver.
 It provides algorithms to try column generation on your problem very easily.
-Then, you can devise your own branch-cut-and-price algorithm on top of Coluna's algorithms to scale up and hopefully beats the commercial solver.
+Then, you can devise your own branch-cut-and-price algorithm on top of Coluna's algorithms. to scale up and hopefully beats the commercial solver.

 To start customizing Coluna for your own problem,